-(2) The Company has the option to redeem its 4.00% senior notes due 2029 (the "2029 Senior Notes") at any time prior to September 15, 2024 at a price equal to 100.0% of the principal amount plus a make-whole premium.
-At any time on or after September 15, 2024, the Company may redeem the 2029 Senior Notes at a redemption price of (i) 102.0% of the principal amount should such redemption occur before September 15, 2025, (ii) 101.0% of the principal amount should such redemption occur before September 15, 2026 and (iii) 100.0% of the principal amount thereafter, in each case plus accrued and unpaid interest, if any.
-At any time prior to September 15, 2024, the Company may redeem the 2029 Senior Notes with the net cash proceeds from any equity offering at a redemption price equal to 104.0% of the principal amount plus accrued and unpaid interest, if any, subject to certain conditions.
+(2) The Company has the option to redeem its 4.00% senior notes due 2029 (the "2029 Senior Notes") at a redemption price of (i) 102.0% of the principal amount should such redemption occur before September 15, 2025, (ii) 101.0% of the principal amount should such redemption occur before

+September 15, 2026 and (iii) 100.0% of the principal amount thereafter, in each case plus accrued and unpaid interest, if any.

-(3) The Company has the option to redeem its 3.75% senior notes due 2026 (the "2026 Senior Notes") at a redemption price of (i) 101.875% of the principal amount should such redemption occur before July 1, 2024, (ii) 100.938% of the principal amount should such redemption occur before July 1, 2025 and (iii) 100.0% of the principal amount thereafter, in each case plus accrued and unpaid interest, if any.
+(3) The Company has the option to redeem its 3.75% senior notes due 2026 (the "2026 Senior Notes") at a redemption price of (i) 100.938% of the principal amount should such redemption occur before July 1, 2025 and (ii) 100.0% of the principal amount thereafter, in each case plus accrued and unpaid interest, if any.

-Company's credit facilities and certain other indebtedness.
+The Senior Notes are each fully and unconditionally guaranteed, jointly and severally, by the Company and certain of the Operating Partnership's subsidiaries that incur and guarantee indebtedness under the Company's credit facilities and certain other indebtedness.
 The indentures governing the Senior Notes contain customary covenants that limit the Operating Partnership's ability and, in certain instances, the ability of its subsidiaries, to incur additional debt, create liens on assets, make distributions and pay dividends, make certain types of investments, issue guarantees of indebtedness, and make certain restricted payments.
 These limitations are subject to a number of exceptions and qualifications set forth in the indentures.